OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Demos/01 Office Add-in using React/README.md

             });
           }

-          // Ensures the Excel table is created ensureTable = async (forceCreate: boolean) => {
+          // Ensures the Excel table is created and tries to get a table reference ensureTable = async (forceCreate: boolean) => {
             return new Promise(async (resolve, reject) => {
               await Excel.run(async context => {